propertyhive/WP-Property-Hive-StuRents/README.txt

 Updating should work like a charm; as always though, ensure you backup your site just in case.

 == Changelog ==

+= 1.0.7 =
+* Changed deposit amount_per value to be based on price amount_per instead of defaulting to per person
+* Added settings link to plugins page
+* Declared support for WordPress 5.4.1

 = 1.0.6 =
 * Added ability to select whether individual properties can be chosen to be exported to StuRents.
 If enabled, properties can be selected under the 'Marketing' tab